deepakmalikk/Deepakmalikk/README.md

 ## I am a Developer, Programmer and a Learner

-- 🔭 I’m currently working on Automation Testing
+- 🔭 I’m currently learning full stack development
 - 👯 I’m looking to collaborate on interesting development projects
 - 💬 Ask me about ...
 Anything
 - 😄 Pronouns: he/him